msneloy/IELTS/Assignments/22.08.15/household expenditures by riadul.md

 By contrast, the cost of a family in Japan was twofold than Malaysia in healthcare and transport which were 6% and 20%, respectively.

-Total word (161).
+Total words (161).
 Band -- Would have been a solid 7 if you were careful with the grammar.
 The content and execution were great.

-Tips for Increase Band -- Be careful with the grammar, read some english light novels if possible.
+Tips to Increase Band -- Be careful with the grammar, read some english light novels if possible.